mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 She tossed a roasted tor-nut handcake into the air and Laen caught it with his mouth with impeccable precision.

-"Could I bother you for another for myself?"
+"Could I bother you for a couple more for myself and a friend?"

-"Just keep those pohua shipments coming in," she said, and handed me one of the same kind.
-I reached out to take it, but she didn't let go.
+"Just keep those pohua shipments coming in," she said, and handed me two of the same kind.
+I reached out to take them, but she didn't let go.
 "I mean it," she said under her breath, "I need more.
-That last shipment you gave me was makes a better syrup than Idze."
+That last shipment you gave me was makes a far superior syrup than idze."

 I looked at her and smiled uncomfortably, "Y-yea...
 I'll...
 See what I can do."

 Her smile returned, and she said, "Thank you, Liffa...
-Here, take a couple more."
+Here, take another!"

 I quickly stowed one in my bag for Pomri, then eyed the other two in my hands.
 In one bite, the juicy sweetness of Pohua filled my mouth with a familiar flavor.
 She wasn't wrong.
 They were better than I remembered them.
-But from the corner of my eye, I saw a dark shadow coming over my hand and Laen's whole head swooped down to steal the half-eaten cake.
+But from the corner of my eye, I saw a dark shadow coming over my hand and Laen's whole head swooped down to steal the barely-eaten cake.

 "Laen!
 That was mine!"
-I yelled, and gave him a slap on the shoulder and turned away from him to hide my last one from him.
-He barely noticed through his chewing.
+I yelled.
+I gave him a slap on the shoulder and turned away from him to hide my last one.
+He barely noticed through the chewing.

 "Once you're done," I told him through my last two bites, "you go back home ok?"
 He was still licking his lips, but I knew he'd heard me.
 I left him humming with satisfaction at the corner, glancing back with an adoring eye before rounding the corner into the train station.